rostok/cliocr/README.md

 # cliocr
-a simple command line OCR from clipboard using Windows.Media.Ocr
+a simple command line tool for Optical Character Recognition (OCR) directly from clipboard using Windows.Media.Ocr

 # Build
 To initialize the project execute initialize-project.bat.
 This will add 3 packages:

 * System.Drawing.Common
 * Windows.ApplicationModel.DataTransfer
 * Microsoft.Windows.SDK.Contracts

 In case you want to do this manually save Program.cs and then overwrite generated template.